petterroea/example-turtlesim/README.md

-# Turtlesim Demo project
+# Turtlesim Demo Project

-This project demonstrate how to run basic ros2 end to end tests in simulation (here turtlesim).
+This project demonstrates how to run a basic ros2 end to end tests in simulation (here turtlesim).

 ## Prerequisite